Friday, May 30, 2014

 Lovely and quiet

 "Okay, today is the day.
 Let's go!"
-Captain Tony Garcia's brother Alberto, and his nephew Noah, were our captain and first-mate for the day.
-Tony hopped into our boat for a few minutes to give us a rundown on the rules; wear your life jackets, don't touch the underwater critters, and stay with the guide when snorkeling the reef.
+Captain Tony Garcia's brother, Alberto, and his nephew Noah, were our captain and first-mate for the day.
+Tony hopped into our boat for a few minutes to give us a rundown on the rules: wear your life jackets, don't touch the underwater critters, and stay with the guide when snorkelling the reef.
 Pretty simple.

-We left the docks promptly at nine in the morning, and arrived at Isla Contoy shortly after ten.
+We left the docks promptly at nine in the morning and arrived at Isla Contoy shortly after ten.
 Paradise.
-Tucked into a crescent-shaped bay was a clean sweep of white sand, a handful of palm trees, two or three communal outdoor grilling areas, plus a couple National Park service buildings.
+Tucked into a crescent-shaped bay was a clean sweep of white sand, a handful of palm trees, two or three communal outdoor grilling areas, plus a couple of National Park service buildings.
 That's it.
-Wild and relatively untamed, the island is home to thousands of nesting birds, plus a few boa constrictors and crocodiles in the jungle areas.
+Wild and relatively untamed, the island is home to thousands of nesting birds, a few boa constrictors, and crocodiles in the jungle areas.

 Noah Garcia - cooking up a great meal

-It was a bit early in the adventure for a meal, but when the crew explained the reason it made sense.
+It was a bit early in the adventure for a meal, but when the crew explained the reason, it made sense.
 Tony likes to ensure that his boat is the first into the dock, and the first out to the reef, allowing his customers an hour of quiet bliss in paradise before the arrival of the other tourists.
-Sitting on rustic wooden benches, under a cool palapa we enjoyed our delicious meal, finishing as three more boats arrived at the dock.
-The new arrivals spoke a profusion of European and Asian languages, each with their own multilingual guide informing, and educating the groups.
+Sitting on rustic wooden benches, under a cool palapa, we enjoyed our delicious meal, finishing as three more boats arrived at the dock.
+The new arrivals spoke a profusion of European and Asian languages, each with its own multilingual guide informing and educating the groups.
 I much preferred our easy, no structure, explore at your own pace experience.

 Alberto Garcia - captain and chef

-After lunch we floated in the refreshing ocean while the guys packed up the remaining food and beverages.
-We then headed out to the nearby reef for a bit of snorkeling.
+After lunch, we floated in the refreshing ocean while the guys packed up the remaining food and beverages.
+We then headed out to the nearby reef for a bit of snorkelling.
 Alberto secured the boat to a mooring buoy just a short swim away from the reef.
-Puffing and splashing I struggled to catch up to the group, and then realized that I had forgotten my waterproof camera on the boat.
+Puffing and splashing, I struggled to catch up to the group, and then realized that I had forgotten my waterproof camera on the boat.
 Darn!
-Swimming back, I could hear my fellow travels babbling excitedly about the huge black and yellow grouper that Noah had located.
+Swimming back, I could hear my fellow travellers babbling excitedly about the huge black and yellow grouper that Noah had located.

 And then it was time to return to the boat.
 Thank goodness for the availability of a good study swim ladder to help us reboard.
 It's always such an awkward exercise removing swim fins, balancing on the ladder, and trying to sling a leg over the side while the boat bobs and dips in the waves.
 Jacques Cousteau, I'm not.